pswhdev/pepe-beach-haven/README.md

 - __The FAQ Page__

-  - On the FAQ page the user can find answers to common questions about what is allowed and what is not, and information about parking, check-in and checkout times for instance.
+  - On the FAQ page the user can find answers to common questions about what is allowed and what is not, and information about parking, check-in and checkout times and what is the best way to get there for instance.
   - This section is important because it may help the user to take the decision of going ahead and booking the accommodation.

 ![Faq page](documentation/faq.png)